 There is a command available to set all measurement triggers to single (SET:CONT:OFF), which is the recommended trigger arm configuration for remote use of the test set.
-However, if you sent the RST command in step 1, all measurement triggers will already be set to single.
+However, if you sent the RST command in "Step 1: Set Up the Test Set" on page 96, all measurement triggers will already be set to single.